lguibr/lllg/README.md

 pnpm install
 ```

-Then, run the development server:
+### Launching the Servers

+Run the development server using one of these commands:

 ```bash
 npm run dev